-So, you want to make a mod for Farming Simulator 19?
+So, you want to make a Farming Simulator 19 mod?
 But you don’t know where to start?
 No, worries.
 Here’s a quick guide that will get you going.

 First, this short tutorial is meant for everyone who is interested in making models by themselves.
 This is not a mod editing guide.
 Or a map making guide.

 Second, this will take some time.
 And patience.
 No, I’m not talking about reading this guide.
 I’m thinking about the learning how to mod process.

 But if you’re willing to dedicate a couple of hours per week, I’ll say you are well on your way six months from now.

 Sorry, but modding takes time.
 Learning how to do it, takes time.
 But I can almost guarantee you’ll be happy you did take the time.
 Because when you get the hang of it, there’s really nothing you can’t create.

 So, some months from now, when you see a seeder, or perhaps a trailer, that is not in the game, you can say “I can do it!”

 What this guide will teach you, is how to make a 3D model.
 It doesn’t matter what you want to create, buildings, vehicles or even animals; It’s all about creating models in a 3D software.
 Luckily, there’s Blender.

 Blender is an extremely powerful and versatile software.
 And it’s totally free.
 But it has a steep learning curve.
 Beginners, who are opening the software for the first time, often find themselves intimidated by its complexity.

 That’s why you’ll probably spend your first weeks getting to know Blender.